 It is a common fact that people feel more engaged and motivated if they understand the relevance of their work.
 Planning shows the link between individual input and a larger goal, which it helps to achieve.

-It also shows that each person and each department is indispensable to reaching the common goal.
+It also shows that each person in the business environment is indispensable to reaching the common goal.
 This helps to reduce internal competition and nurture community and team spirit.
 You can use motivational quotes in your pep talks to help enthuse your team.

 9. It Helps to Earn Credibility and Trust of Stakeholders